kiranraaj19/SortFiles/README.md

 ## Prerequisites:

--Python Installed in the system
+- Python Installed in the system.
+- Git installed.